List of awards and nominations received by Shreya Ghoshal: RMIM Puraskaar

 The RMIM Puraskaar borrows its name from the news group rec.music.Indian.misc, the oldest community of Hindi Film Music lovers on the net.
 These awards voice the opinion of HFM listeners scattered all over the Internet including on forums, groups, blogs, and social networks.
-Shreya Ghoshal has won 21 awards from 46 nominations in different categories till date.
+Shreya Ghoshal has won 25 awards from 59 nominations in different categories till date.
+She has been chosen 13 times as the 'Female Singer Of The Year'.